sarah-samei/hotel/README.md

-This is a demo of a hotel websit using laravel.
+This is a demo of a hotel websit using Laravel framework.